DEVCodeWithAI/idolLiveAudio/README.md

 - **Record Project (RAW)**: Simultaneously record the RAW, unprocessed input from both the Vocal and Music tracks.
 This captures your performance in its purest form, perfect for mixing and mastering later.
 - **Manage Projects**: All your recorded projects are saved neatly.
 The Project Manager lets you view, load, or delete them.
 - **Synchronized Playback**: Load a project, and both RAW tracks will play back in perfect sync.
 The seek bars are linked, allowing you to navigate your project as a single piece.

+### 4. Safety Lock System

+To prevent accidental changes during live performances, a new system-wide Safety Lock has been added.
+When enabled, it disables configuration controls such as plugin routing, I/O assignments, and critical UI elements — ensuring stability throughout a live session.
+This feature is especially useful for protecting presets or setups used by creators who are not familiar with audio engineering.

 ---